Tackling Long Code Search with Splitting, Encoding, and Aggregating: Related Work

-But these methods may not be suitable for highly structured code.
-For a well-designed program, the code within the same module (e.g., a function) is tightly connected, and the interactions between different modules are loosely coupled (i.e., the guideline of high cohesion and low coupling).
-But a piece of long text in natural language is usually coherent.
-Therefore, this paper proposes \model, which divides the long code according to the code structure and fuses the code block embeddings with an attention-based method.
+However, these methods may not be entirely suitable for highly structured code.
+In well-designed programs, code within the same module, such as a function, is closely interconnected, while interactions between different modules are loosely coupled, adhering to the principle of high cohesion and low coupling.
+Conversely, long text in natural language tends to exhibit coherence.
+In this paper, we investigate the applicability of long text methods in the field of code search and propose a new baseline \model for long code search.